banner

 MessageQueue#

-Since MessageQueue is a Queue, it has FIFO properties, thus having queue functionalities
+Since MessageQueue is a Queue, it has FIFO functionality, thus having queue capabilities

 MessageQueue(boolean quitAllowed) {